ngocusth/hicstuff/README.md

 ### Individual components

 For more advanced usage, different scripts can be used independently on the command line to perform individual parts of the pipeline.
+This readme contains quick descriptions and example usages.
+To obtain detailed instructions on any subcommand, one can use `hicstuff <subcommand> --help`.

 #### Iterative alignment